colinaut/alpinejs-plugin-simple-validate/README.md

 ## Roadmap

-* Form submit validation
-  * Reactive data containing name, value, and valid (true/false) for every field with `x-validate`.
-  * Submit button disabled state and action to check validation state for every field.
 * `x-validate.group.required` functionality for groups of checkboxes or radio buttons.
 Allowing for at least requiring one radio button or at least one checkbox to be checked.

 *If you have any other feature suggestions feel free to add a feature request*